CtrlK

 Trim redundant explanations—the 'Good vs. Bad Requests' section largely repeats the 'What You Own vs. What Backend Owns' table concepts

-Consider extracting the full output template to a separate TEMPLATE.md file and referencing it, keeping only a brief example in the main skill
+Consider moving the detailed output template to a separate TEMPLATE.md file and referencing it from the main skill

 DimensionReasoningScore